Leonid Kadenyuk: Writings

-Views

-"A state of weightlessness is a physical state that is virtually impossible to create or model in a simulator under the constant action of gravity.
-In flying laboratory aircraft, it can be created within 25–30 seconds.
-In orbital flight, it is constant.

-"It seemed that there was a struggle between two forces: the forces of nature, which was the earth's gravity and held the ship and did not let go, and the forces of the human mind, represented by the power of the rocket," – quoted from an interview in Igor Sharov's book.

 Awards and honors

 Award of the President of Ukraine "Hero of Ukraine" with the award of the Order "Golden Star" – for services to the Ukrainian state in the development of astronautics, outstanding personal contribution to strengthening international cooperation in space.

-Distinction of the President of Ukraine – Order "For Courage" I degree – for outstanding contribution to the international prestige of the national space industry, personal courage and heroism shown during the Ukrainian-American scientific research aboard the spacecraft "Columbia" (19 January 1998).
+On 19 January 1998, Kadenyuk received the Order "For Courage" I degree of the Distinction of the President of Ukraine for outstanding contribution to the international prestige of the national space industry and personal courage and heroism shown during the Ukrainian-American scientific research aboard the Space Shuttle Columbia.